 Oregon is one of the better states to live in as a gambler.
 Gambling options in the state consist of tribal casinos, one horse racing track, a state lottery, daily fantasy sports, online racing betting, social gambling and charitable games.
 Additionally, the state issues licenses to organizations wishing to host real money poker games.

 Online gambling in Oregon will soon include sports betting courtesy of the state lottery.
 Back in 2018, Oregon Lottery officials affirmed they already have the legal authority to reinstate sports betting.
 In 2019, the Oregon Lottery announced plans to launch a mobile sports betting app, retail sportsbooks and betting kiosks.
-If all goes well, sports fans will be able to place legal wagers in time for the upcoming NFL season.

 Oregon is one of the few states other than Nevada to have ever offered sports betting in any form.
 The old Sports Action game that allowed parlay-style wagers on the NBA was shut down in 2007 was very limited, but the lottery may have the power to bring back full-scale sports betting now that the federal sports betting prohibition has been stricken down.